 “Were you in a Nazi concentration camp?”
 I tentatively asked Dr. Nava after class one day.
 For two months, I had been horrified by the tattooed numbers on his forearm, assuming he was an Auschwitz survivor.
 During the Holocaust, Nazis had labeled Jews and other “undesirables” according to their race and fitness for labor.
 Certain digits had a particular significance.
-The complicated system was devised by International Business Machines (IBM).
+The complicated system was devised by IBM.

 “No. I was a pilot in the Navy.
 The numbers were for identification purposes, in case a plane crashed.
 A pilot’s hands and forearm might be found attached to the steering wheel while the rest of the body’s gone.”